threefoldfoundation/www_threefold_io/content/newsroom/peaq_partnership/index.md

 <br/>

+peaq is a layer-1 blockchain powering the machine economy, already with an impressive and extensive ecosystem of DePIN partners.
 Together, we’ll build a more inclusive, sustainable, scalable, and sovereign machine economy.

 <br/>